 “The energy we received from Mars when the exploration Rover beamed pictures back to Earth was less than that generated by a snowflake landing in your hand.”

-says Dr Mohammed Zaki Ahmed, Associate Professor of Information Technology in the School of Computing, Electronics and Mathematics.
+says Dr Mohammed Zaki Ahmed, Associate Professor of Information Technology in the School of Engineering, Computing and Mathematics.

 The impact of Dr Ahmed’s research, however, is anything but as gossamer light thanks to his world-leading insight into the way communication and code can transform energy efficiency.